Simply put, Social Learning Theory is a theory of learning and social behavior. But there’s more to learning.

 A word from Psychestudy

-While Social Learning Theory cannot explain all aspects of human behavior, SLT is one of the most plausible explains of human learning.
+While Social Learning Theory cannot explain all aspects of human behavior, SLT is one of the most plausible explanations of human learning.
 SLT can have both positive or negative impact on an individual.